"We have limited availability of land to produce, this forces us to increase yields"

 In his text "Cranberry Fertilization", the agronomist Juan Hirzel states that nutritional management is one of the most important factors in cultivation.
 For conventional handling, any type of fertilizer can be used in appropriate doses and seasons.
 On the other hand, for organic management, authorized sources of fertilization must be used, which must be applied at the appropriate times according to their nutrient delivery speed, since many of these sources, such as compost and green fertilizers, need the biological activity of the soil, a process that takes a long time to deliver some of its nutrients such as nitrogen (N), phosphorus (P) and sulfur (S).
 Other nutrients, such as potassium (K), calcium (Ca) and magnesium (Mg) are delivered more quickly.
 The dose to apply of each nutrient must be related to the level of yield of the orchard and the chemical properties of the soil (soil analysis), for which the fertilization program to be used season by season must be specific in each orchard (can not be generalize a recipe for all conditions), since the lack or excess of some nutrient will directly affect the productivity of the garden and the quality of the fruit.
 Therefore, it is necessary to have soil analysis (as much as possible every 2 to 3 years) and leaf analyzes (every year), with which the nutritional diagnosis and fertilization recommendation for that orchard will be specific and the objective will be met from the producer: higher yield and quality = higher profitability for the crop.

-The INIA nutrition specialist warns in other texts about the dangers of applying nutrients in blueberry orchards with parameters developed in other countries, which do not consider the long post-harvest period that Chilean and South American fruit in general must endure.
-The nutritional management of blueberries is a factor of great importance in the productivity of each orchard and in the quality of the fruit produced.
-Elements associated with fruit yield, size and firmness, such as potassium (K); to firmness, health and post-harvest life, such as calcium (Ca); or to growth, productivity, excess vigor of the plant and softening of fruit, such as nitrogen (N); They must be increasingly adjusted in nutritional management programs but based on existing knowledge at the national and international level.
-As an example, the researcher argues, the management of C in blueberry has only been partially understood to date, since in many orchards doses are used that in many cases exceed more than twice the real needs.
-One of the "distractors" that induces this error is the foliar analysis, for which foreign standards are used, mainly from the United States.
-These standards aim at obtaining high growth and productivity plants, and do not consider aspects related to the post-harvest life of the fruit, since much of the production must not face long trips or does not require an extended post-harvest life. as is the case of the South American fruit.
-Another distractor that leads to a wrong dose of N is the search for greater growth and development in plants, or the use of the concept of 'efficiency' of the recovery of N applied as fertilizer.
-This concept is often misunderstood by those who formulate nutritional management programs, since a large part of the N applied is attributed to “loss”, being that fertilization is an 'early replenishment' of the nutritional needs of the garden for different scenarios of chemical fertility of the soil.
-It is questionable, says Hirzel, what happens to the N applied in higher doses than the need of the plant?
-Where are the "losses" going?
-What effect do we generate on the environment with these “losses”?
-How is the water footprint and the carbon footprint affected?
+The INIA nutrition specialist warns in other texts about the dangers of applying nutrients in blueberry orchards with parameters developed in other countries, which do not consider the long post-harvest period that the Chilean and South American fruit in general must endure.
+The nutritional management of blueberries is a very important factor in the productivity of each orchard and in the quality of the fruit produced.
+Elements associated with yield, size and fruit firmness, such as potassium (K); to firmness, health and postharvest life, such as calcium (Ca); or to growth, productivity, excess plant vigor and softening of fruit, such as nitrogen (N); they must be increasingly adjusted in nutritional management programs but based on existing knowledge at the national and international level.
+As an example, the researcher states, the management of N in blueberries has been only partially understood to date, given that in many orchards doses are used that in many cases more than twice the actual needs.
+One of the "distractors" that lead to this error are leaf analysis, for which foreign standards are used, mainly from the United States.
+These standards aim at obtaining high growth and productivity plants, and do not consider aspects related to the postharvest life of the fruit, since a large part of the production does not have to face long trips or does not require an extended postharvest life. as is the case of the South American fruit.
+Another distractor that leads to an error in the dose of N is the search for greater growth and development in plants, or the use of the concept of 'efficiency' of the recovery of N applied as fertilizer.
+This concept is often misunderstood by those who formulate nutritional management programs, since a large part of the N applied is attributed to "loss", since fertilization is an "advance replacement" of the nutritional needs of the orchard for different crop scenarios. chemical fertility of the soil.
+It is worth asking, says Hirzel, what happens with the N applied in doses greater than the need of the plant?
+Where do the “losses” go?
+What effect do we generate in the environment with these “losses”?
+How is the water footprint and carbon footprint affected?

 Water and fertilizers